 The Face Reference Assets are a collection of textures and 3D objects.
-Use them when you're creating face effects in Spark AR Studio.
+Use them when you're creating face effects in Meta Spark Studio.

 Download the Face Reference Assets directly using this link, or click the pink button labeled Face Reference Assets on the right-hand side of this page.
 The downloaded folder contains all of the assets mentioned in this article: